Blog · Analysis · Last reviewed June 19, 2026

 Information moves into the body.
 The body becomes valuable as infrastructure.
 Corporate systems organize disease and cure.
 Resistance communities build alternate channels.
 The overloaded courier becomes the place where private data, public health, memory, identity, and political power collide.
 The human being is no longer outside the network.
 He is the network's contested storage medium.

 That is the present problem in a different costume.
 AI systems now train on human expression, predict human behavior, simulate human intimacy, summarize human memory, and route human opportunity.
-The data courier is no longer a man with a hard drive in his skull.
+The data courier is no longer only a man with a hard drive in his skull.
 It is every person whose writing, face, labor, movement, diagnosis, desire, and grief can be made machine-readable.

 The film's useful warning is not "do not go online."
 It is: do not let institutions turn the human nervous system into an ungoverned extension of their infrastructure.